core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    For responses within a long exchange, this assessment gets weaker with time.
 If such responses are Observe notifications {{RFC7641}}, it is RECOMMENDED that the client regularly re-register the observation.

-   If the request was neither a group request nor an Observe request, there is at most a single response and only from one, individually targeted server in the group.
+   If the request was neither a group request nor an Observe request, there is at most a single valid response and only from one, individually targeted server in the group.
 Thus, freshness can be assessed depending on when the request was sent.

 * It is not guaranteed that a misbehaving server did not create the response before receiving the request, i.e., Group OSCORE does not verify server aliveness.